 Note: This document contains side effect information about aspirin.
-Some of the dosage forms listed on this page may not apply to the brand name Tri-Buffered Aspirin.
+Some dosage forms listed on this page may not apply to the brand name Tri-Buffered Aspirin.

 More frequent side effects include: dyspepsia, epigastric discomfort, heartburn, and nausea.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-Applies to aspirin: oral capsule extended release 24 hr, oral tablet, oral tablet chewable, oral tablet enteric coated
+Applies to aspirin: oral capsule extended release 24 hr, oral capsule liquid filled, oral tablet, oral tablet chewable, oral tablet enteric coated.

 Along with its needed effects, aspirin (the active ingredient contained in Tri-Buffered Aspirin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.